tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   * if performed with SGD-like updates, it can result in large updates to the policy, causing the algorithm to prematurely converge to a near-deterministic policy.
     * advocate instead using a trust region approach, whereby the update is scaled down to modify the policy distribution (in terms of KL divergence) by at most a specified amount.

 * Kronecker-factored approximate curvature (K-FAC) [16]
   * uses a Kronecker-factored approximation to the Fisher matrix to perform efficient approximate natural gradient updates.
   * each update is comparable in cost to an SGD update, and
   * it keeps a running average of curvature information, allowing it to use small batches.

 * TRPO avoids explicitly storing and inverting the Fisher matrix by using Fisher-vector products [21].
   * To avoid repeated computation of Fisher-vector products,
     * Wang et al. [28] solve the **constrained optimization** problem with a linear approximation of **KL divergence** between a running average of the policy network and the current policy network.
 * active line of research:
   designing an advantage function that provides **both low-variance and low-bias** gradient estimates

 ## comment
-* the essense is to use KFAC to approximate the natural gradient updates + trust region, within A3C framework, so ACKTR is on-policy
+* KFAC= KFAC + trustRegion + A3C
+  * ACKTR is on-policy
   * KFAC is yet another optimizer, see https://www.tensorflow.org/api_docs/python/tf/contrib/kfac
-* random seed setup varies across plots and tables
+* setup for random seeds varies across plots and tables
-* why those 6 games?
+* (?) why those 6 games?
   * ans: see Table 4 at appendix B, with Q-learning, one seed
-* episode rewards == return?
+* (?) episode rewards == return?
   * ans: yes, see Table 1
+* (?) what does this mean?
+> a distributed approach leads to rapidly diminishing returns of sample efficiency as the degree of parallelism increases.